typelevel/grackle/docs/src/main/paradox/tutorial/in-memory-model.md

 more or less arbitrary traversal of the model.
 To support this Grackle provides a functional `Cursor` abstraction which points into the model and can nativigate through GraphQL fields, arrays and values as required by a given query.

-For in-memory models this abstraction is implemented by `DataTypeCursor` which handles most of the navigation in a generic way and is customized with a pair of `PartialFunctions`, one to set the starting point in the model for the root of a given query, and the other to handle navigation through fields.

-For in-memory models where the structure of the model ADT closely matches the GraphQL schema a `Cursor` can be derived automatically by a `GenericQueryInterpreter` which only needs to be supplemented with a root `PartialFunction`.
+For in-memory models where the structure of the model ADT closely matches the GraphQL schema a `Cursor` can be derived automatically by a `GenericMapping` which only needs to be supplemented with a specification of the root mappings for the top level fields of the GraphQL schema.
+The root mappings enable the query interpreter to construct an appropriate initial `Cursor` for the query being evaluated.

-For the Star Wars model the root `PartialFunction` is of the following form,
+For the Star Wars model the root definitions are of the following form,

 @@snip [StarWarsData.scala](/demo/src/main/scala/starwars/StarWarsData.scala) { #root }

-The left hand sides of the case expressions correspond to the top-level selection of the query (see the schema above) and the right hand side yields a pair, consisting of the GraphQL type, and the Scala value which form the root for the query.
-When the query is executed, navigation will start from that point and with that expected GraphQL type.
+The the first argument of the `GenericRoot` constructor correspond to the top-level selection of the query (see the schema above) and the second argument is the initial model value for which a `Cursor` will be derived.
+When the query is executed, navigation will start with that `Cursor` and the corresponding GraphQL type.

 ## The service